lucprincen/groltos-diary/Diary entries/Deep Reaching Shadows.md

 It started to seem the tides were turning in our favour, as we managed to fend off large parts of the invasion already and there was a dead [[Zombie Beholder]] in front of me.

 I turned around and ran my way back into town, climbing back up the guard tower.
 Once I got up top and took a moment to glance back over the town, I noticed a pale figure in red robes rising from The Drop.
-The leader of the undead horde managed to get into the center of town! [[Aedan]] also seemed to have spot
+The Mastermind of this undead invasion managed to get into the center of town! [[Aedan]] also seemed to have spotted him as he aimed his longbow towards it.

+Suddenly, I spot [[Bailon the Beardless|Bailon]] running towards the north gate, his eyes glowing red.
+He suddenly stops and starts shouting a spell, causing the portcullis to shatter into pieces.

+The leader seemed to have noticed me as a massive blast of black energy targets me, causing a massive wound and pinning me to the wall with slimy, black tentacles.
+I scream towards Aedan and Bailon for help in panic, forgetting for a moment that Bailon was not himself just a moment ago.

+From the other tower, Aedan must have realised what threat this leader posed to all of us and the town, launching a volley of arrows towards the leader.

 ===============================

-I climb back up the tower to get a vantage point again, see my surroundings.

-Bailon shatters the inner portcullis with a spell, his eyes glowing red.

-Get hit by a massive black blast from the Mastermind, pinning me to the wall with slimy tentacles.

-I shout out at Aedan and Bailon for help, manage to free myself and hide in the tower.

 Aedan fires a volley of arrows at the Mastermind, causing it to lose control of Bailon.